Cappelletti Soup Recipe – Italian Special

 Recipe Notes:

-Filling Variations: While cheese is the most common filling, adding meat like chicken or pork enhances the flavor.
+Filling Variations: While the traditional filling is cheese-based, adding finely chopped cooked meats like chicken or pork can enhance the flavor.